austinJCE/TorahLibraryAddOnForDocs/README.md

 For formatting or insertion changes, include before/after examples or screenshots when possible.

 ## Licensing

 The source code in this repository is licensed under the [MIT License](./LICENSE.md).

-See [CHANGELOG.md](./CHANGELOG.md) for a summary of major fork enhancements.

 This project uses the Sefaria API but is not an official Sefaria project.
 Texts and metadata retrieved from Sefaria may carry separate attribution,